oliviersm199/Tweet-Generator/README.md

-# drump_tweet_generator
+# Tweet Generator
-The drump tweet generator uses a Markov chain to generate random tweet based off of past tweets from drump.
-It may not necessarily makes sense but on occasion spits out some hilarious tweets.
-I recommend running the Flask Application and trying it on your computer.
+The drump tweet generator uses a Markov chain finite state model to take a particular user id from twitter and generate tweets based off of that person's previous tweets.
+The tweets are stored in a JSON document which allows for random walks of the tweets to occur.

 Instructions to Install:

 Make sure you have Python and pip installed on your computer.

 git clone https://www.github.com/oliviersm199/drump_tweet_generator

 pip install -r requirements.txt

-python app.py

-And you should have a running application at: http://127.0.0.1:5001